From $2,475 USD

 8 Days / 7 Nights

-Explore the famous sights in South Iceland from the countryside.
-This 8-day tour features guided day excursions and explorations, while staying in only three overnight locations.
-Visit the Golden Circle sites, explore Landmannalaugar interior highlands, the Thorsmork glacial valley, and the frozen wonders of Vatnajökull National Park.
-Enjoy short walks, bathing in the Blue Lagoon, climbing volcano craters, glacier walk, a boat trip between icebergs.
+The Best of South Iceland explores famous sights in South Iceland's countryside.
+Our 8-day tour features guided day excursions and explorations, while staying in only three overnight locations.
+Visit the Golden Circle sites, Landmannalaugar interior highlands, the Thorsmork glacial valley, and the frozen wonders of Vatnajökull National Park.
+Enjoy short walks, bathe in the Blue Lagoon, climb volcano craters, glacier walk, a boat trip between icebergs.

 - Arrival & departure transfer by FLYBUS airport shuttle (no guide)